posborne/msse-embedded-systems/lab2-pdcontroller/README.md

     1440,1440,-3
     1440,1440,0

+This makes some sense to me as the interpolator is going to be feeding a value 90 or greater up until the very end for both algorithms.
+The p/d values are optimized to drive full strength when we are > 90 degrees away from the target.
+Near the target, the two are bound to act in basically the same fashion.
+So, that aren't really any differences between the two (other than keeping values in line to make computation a bit simpler to deal with).
+If I had smaller datatypes for some stuff, this could result in anamalous behaviour.

 ### Part 3: Graphing of Pm, Pr, and T

 > Using your optimally tuned values for the PD controller running at